iCloud: My Photo Stream and iCloud Photo Sharing limits

 - The following image file types are supported for Photo Stream: JPEG, TIFF, PNG, and RAW.

-- When importing photos to an iPad using the Camera Connection Kit, photos are stored directly to Camera Roll.
-Thus, if Photo Stream is enabled and you are connected to a wireless network, you could potentially reach any of the limits listed above.
+- When importing photos to an iPad using the Camera Connection Kit, photos are saved directly to Camera Roll.
+If Photo Stream is enabled and you are connected to a wireless network, you could potentially reach any of the limits listed above.
 To avoid this, disable Photo Stream when importing photos to iPad when using the Camera Connection Kit.

 - When importing large numbers of photos to either iPhoto or Aperture, you could potentially reach any of the limits listed above if you have selected Automatic Upload in the Photo Stream preferences.
-Note that both iPhoto and Aperture will pause uploading to Photo Stream once the maximum has been reached.
+Both iPhoto and Aperture will pause uploading to Photo Stream when the maximum has been reached.
 Uploading will automatically restart at the next hour, day, or month, depending on which limit was reached.